 General Transfer Credit Guidelines

 A student may obtain advanced standing through the transfer of credits from other academic institutions, through the acquisition of military experience, and through the successful completion of standardized and institutional examinations.
-MUW does not award credit for experiential learning or for noncredit course work except for credit earned for military experience in accordance with guidelines published by the American Council on Education.
+The W does not award credit for experiential learning or for noncredit course work except for credit earned for military experience in accordance with guidelines published by the American Council on Education or in cases of programs in which articulation agreement exists with another education institution or entity.
 However, professional credit may be awarded according to standards set by the American Council of Education and the New York Board of Regents.

 General Transfer Guidelines

 All academic credit is evaluated by the Office of the Registrar, employing the current standards and policies of Mississippi University for Women.
 Academic credit can only be transferred from another institution of higher learning, which, at the time of the student’s coursework, was fully licensed by a regional accrediting association.
 The W uses recognized sources which aid in the evaluation of credit.
 These guides are published by the American Council on Education and the American Association of Collegiate Registrars and Admissions Officers.
 If the transfer institution uses a 4.0 or modified 4.0 grading scale, then academic credit is transferred, and grades assigned accordingly.
 Other grading systems are converted to the 4.0 scale.